Can I or anybody else look through my phone to review the data I have sent via KOORCA®?

 No. KOORCA® will store the image in cache and automatically send the data as soon as internet service is rediscovered.
 Your emergency call will connect if you are in range of any mobile phone service provider.
 It is not carried over the internet.

-When I take a photo using the CCTV button what happens?
+When I take a photo or video using the CCTV button what happens?

 You are tagging that image on KOORCA®.
-This includes the image, time, date and place of your photo.
-This data is filed immediately in an external data base vault.
+This includes the image, time, date and place of your photo with your device number.
+This data is filed immediately in a cloud data base vault.
 It all happens instantly with a single tap on the button.

 Will I be able to claim any rewards for crimes solved or prevented?

-Use of this app is anonymous so your satisfaction from doing a good deed is your only recognition.
-The main reward is for everyone, and that is improved public safety and less crime.
+It’s possible but unlikely.
+Your satisfaction from doing a good deed is your main reward.
+The benefit flows on for everyone though, and that is improved public safety and less crime.

 How quickly is the image and data sent to the database?